lsh-cloud/lewis_hart_portfolio/README.md

   ![Agent](Images/langgraph_workflow.png)

 - ### AdventureWorks SQL & Machine Learning Analysis
-   - This project demonstrates how to connect to and retrieve data from a relational database on Microsoft Azure.
-This data is subsequently analysed using machine learning algorithms and python visualisation techniques are used as a data storytelling tool.
+   - This project demonstrates how to connect to and retrieve data from a relational database on **Microsoft Azure** using **SQL**.
+This data is subsequently analysed using **machine learning algorithms** and python visualisation techniques are used as a data storytelling tool.

 ## Certificates
 - Microsoft Certified: Power BI Data Analyst Associate